 That is because every retiree has different lifestyle plans for their retirement.
-Some want to spend their retired years taking cruises and traveling the globe.
+Some want to spend their retirement years taking cruises and traveling the globe.
 Others want to spend their time taking their grandchildren miniature golfing.
-One of these options, obviously, costs more than the other.
+One of these options costs more than the other.

-Once you've determined what kind of lifestyle you'd like to live following retirement, you can work toward saving the amount of money you'll need.
+Once you have determined what kind of lifestyle you would like to live following retirement, you can work toward saving the amount of money you will need.

 Again, how do you calculate that figure?
 You have several options.

 The advice from financial and retirement experts can be frightening to those planning for their retirement.
-There are even various 'rules of thumb' that workers are advised to consider as they contemplate their retirement needs.
-Some focus on your income, others your anticipated expenses and a third on just reaching savings targets.
+There are even various advisory 'rules of thumb' that workers should consider as they contemplate their retirement needs.
+Some focus on your income, others your anticipated expenses, and a third on just reaching savings targets.

-This method has an important assumption: that you'll need a certain percentage of your ending income when you retire.
+This method has a critical assumption: you will need a certain percentage of your ending income when you retire.

-Once you know what you'll need on an annual basis, you'll then want to subtract what you can expect from Social Security, pension benefits or any other continued streams of income you will receive post-retirement.
-The remainder is what you'll need to withdraw from your nest egg each year.
+Once you know what you will need on an annual basis, you will then want to subtract what you can expect from Social Security, pension benefits, or any other continued streams of income you will receive post-retirement.
+The remainder is what you will need to withdraw from your nest egg each year.

 While the income method takes a top-down approach to determining your retirement needs, the expense method looks at the problem from the bottom up.

-To start, just begin adding up all of the expenses you expect to have each month or year in retirement.
-If you take preemptive steps and start doing things like eliminating credit card debt and mortgage payments, you'll start retirement working from a much smaller expense base.
+To start, begin adding up all expenses you expect to have each month or year in retirement.
+If you take preemptive steps and begin eliminating credit card debt and mortgage payments, you will begin retirement working from a much smaller expense base.

-Once you know your budget requirements, just follow the same steps from the income method.
-Deduct Social Security, pension, and other income to arrive at your annual number.
-Then divide the remaining annual amount by 4 percent (or 0.04) to get your nest egg number.
+Once you know your budget requirements, follow the same steps from the income method.
+First, deduct Social Security, pension, and other income to arrive at your annual number.
+Then divide the remaining yearly amount by 4 percent (or 0.04) to get your nest egg number.

-The savings method does not require you to estimate your retirement needs at all.
+The savings method does not require you to estimate your retirement needs.
 It just requires you to put aside a set percentage of your annual gross income each year towards your retirement.
 Most experts suggest that the minimum savings rate is 10%.
 Others suggest a more robust 20% savings rate.

 If you start saving early enough, you might be able to get by saving only 10% annually.
-If you start later in life, even a 20% savings rate may not be aggressive enough.
+Even a 20% savings rate may not be aggressive enough if you start later in life.

-One big benefit of this approach is that the greater the percentage of income that you save, the less you will spend.
-That will reduce your expense levels through your earnings years and likely mean that you'll start retirement with much lower budget requirements.
+One significant benefit of this approach is that the higher the percentage of income that you save, the less you will spend.
+That will reduce your expense levels through your earnings years and likely mean that you will start retirement with much lower budget requirements.

 In addition to maximizing your savings, there are several other factors to consider as retirement approaches.

 First, you have to determine the right age to retire.
-This will often depend upon your health and your industry, but, in general, the longer you can work the better off financially you'll be upon retirement.
+That will often depend upon your health and your industry, but, in general, the longer you can work, the better off financially you will be in retirement.

-Your health is also an important factor in determining the amount of money you need for a satisfying retirement.
+Your health is also an essential factor in determining the amount of money you need for a satisfying retirement.
 Health care is not inexpensive, even when you factor in Medicare.
-If you are already having health problems before retirement, you can expect to spend a significant amount of out-of-pocket money in healthcare once you are no longer working.
+If you already have health problems before retirement, you can expect to spend a significant amount of out-of-pocket money on healthcare once you are no longer working.

 Finally, take a look at your skills.
-Just because you've retired from one company does not mean that you cannot still earn money.
-You can work on a part-time basis as a consultant.
+Just because you have retired from one company does not mean that you cannot still earn money.
+For example, you can work on a part-time basis as a consultant.
 You could start a home-based business with your spouse.
 You might even run a side business with one of your children.
-Such outside work can keep you connected to your industry while also giving you more hours to spend on relaxing with your grandchildren or spouse.
+Such outside work can keep you connected to your industry while also giving you more hours to relax with your grandchildren or spouse.

 Retirement planning is far from an easy task today.
-However, those workers who know how much money they need during their retirement years can at least take the steps necessary to boost the odds that their retirement years will be pleasant ones.
-Once you know the financial realities of your retirement, there's nothing stopping you from saving the money you need to make your retirement goals come true.
+However, those workers who know how much money they need during their retirement years can take the steps necessary to boost the odds that their retirement years will be pleasant ones.
+Once you know the financial realities of your retirement, there is nothing to stop you from saving the money you need to make your retirement goals come true.